Hovering Flight in Flapping Insects and Hummingbirds: A Natural Real-Time and Stable Extremum Seeking Feedback System: Conclusion and future work

 \section{Conclusion and future work}

 This paper provided a novel characterization (the first of its kind) of the hovering phenomenon in flapping insects and hummingbirds.
-By describing hovering in flapping insects and hummingbirds as an extremum-seeking system (we call it a natural hovering ES system), we were able to take a great leap towards solving all the puzzle pieces of hovering flight that existed for decades in previous literature (stability vs. instability, control mechanisms likely performed by insects that can be used in mimicking, and contradictions with biological observations).

-The proposed natural hovering ES system: (i) is very simple computationally; (ii) relies only on the natural oscillation of the wing combined with sensation-based feedback; (iii) real-time; (IV) stable; and (V) model-free (we used available models in literature to test the hypothesis but ES does not need modeling for implementation).
-We demonstrated the effectiveness of the proposed natural hovering ES via successful simulation trials demonstrating stabilization (countering disturbances) in real-time.
-Additionally, we provided stability analysis which confirmed the observations provided in the simulations; with the exception of the hawkmoth, there is no work in literature, to the best of our knowledge, that showed stability of the flapping insects and the hummingbird we tested in this paper.
+By describing hovering in flapping insects and hummingbirds as an extremum seeking system (we call it a natural hovering ES system), we were able to start a line of research that may lead to solving all the puzzle pieces of hovering flight that existed for decades in previous literature.
+The proposed natural hovering ES system: (i) is very simple computationally; (ii) relies only on the natural oscillation of the wing combined with sensation-based feedback; (iii) real-time; (iv) stable; and (v) model-free (we used available models in literature to test the hypothesis but ES does not need modeling for implementation).
+We demonstrated the effectiveness of the proposed natural hovering ES via successful simulation trials demonstrating stabilization (even under delays and persistent noise in feedback measurements) in real-time.
+We also compared the proposed natural hovering ES to open-loop and PID approaches, demonstrating the clear advantages the proposed framework offers.
+Additionally, we provided stability analysis, which confirmed the observations provided in the simulations.
+In the future, we aim at expanding the proposed research to include pitching dynamics, which is at the center of the stability-instability debate and corresponding claims in literature.
+We also seek experimental validation of natural hovering ES.

-Building up on the leap this paper achieved, one can only see countless possibilities for finally tackling the hovering problem in many directions and in many fields (physics, biology, and engineering).
-At our end, we seek to broaden our proof of concept by testing the natural hovering ES using other, more complicated/general models, and preferably using some experimental setup.